HwanDragon/Paint/README.md

 #
 This is my first project in Javascript.

-There is a plan to add a fill color.
+There is a plan to add a fill color function like aintbrush in Window.